department-of-veterans-affairs/diffusion-marketplace/README.md

 9. `rails practice_origin_facilities:move_practice_initiating_facility` - moves practice initiating facilities to the practice_origin_facilities table
 10. `rails practice_multimedia:transfer_practice_impact_photos` - moves practice impact photos to practice multimedia
 10. `rails practice_multimedia:transfer_practice_videos` - moves practice videos to practice multimedia
+11. `rails practice_editors:add_practice_owners_to_practice_editors` - Adds each practice owner to the practice editors list of their corresponding practice

 To reset all of the data and do the process all over again, run:
 ```bash